Identity and Access Management

 • X-Auth-Request-Groups, from the groups claim

-(Some additional headers are populated with the same username and groups values for backwards compatibility reasons.)
+(Some additional headers are populated with the same username and groups values for backwards compatibility.)

 Oauth2 Proxy is also used with OIDC-native apps in order to promptly and universally enforce administrative revocation of user access.